joshmarinacci/webxr-workshops/intro/README.md

 Notice how what you see in the real view looks sort of like the markup.
 Headers and paragraphs.

 Now go back to the code view.
-Change the header to say "Greetings Earthling".
+Change the text that says "Hello World" in `h1` angle brackets (the `<` and `>` symbols) to say "Greetings Earthling".
 Now go back to the live view.
 It will automatically update.
-Now you can see 'Greetings Earthling' as the header.
+Now you should see "Greetings Earthling" as the header.

 What you have been writing is called HTML, which stands for Hyper Text Markup Language.
 It is a special kind of computer code used to make webpages.
 Those things inside of the angle brackets (< and > symbols) are called HTML *elements*.
 Each element corresponds to something in the output document.